Treecase/SickleEditor/README.md

 # Sickle Editor

 An open-source editor for GoldSrc maps.
-Currently, only .MAP files are supported.
+Both `.MAP` and `.RMF` formats are supported.
 Sickle Editor is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

+## Getting Started

+GoldSrc maps use external data files called WADs to store texture data.
+Sickle doesn't know where these files are, so you'll have to point it to them.
+To do this, click `Edit` in the menu and select `WAD Paths`.
+This will open a dialog where you can add or remove WADs to Sickle.
+Add the WAD paths, then click `Done`.

 ## Building